takeshishimada/BZObjectStore/README.md

 ```

 #### OSWeakReferenceAttribute
-do not delete relationship objects when remove a object.
+do not delete relationship objects when delete a object.

 ```objective-c
 #import "BZObjectStoreModelInterface.h"